-Copyright The Kennel Union of SA - 04/11/2008 Re-printed with permission The publisher of this edition is the Kennel Union of Southern Africa.
+Copyright The Kennel Union of Southern Africa/Zimbabwe Kennel Club

+The publisher of this edition is the Kennel Union of Southern Africa.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form, or by any means, electronic, mechanical, photocopying, recording or otherwise without permission in writing from the publisher.